dasher-project/dasher-web/documents/Development.md

 Version Six project.
 For an introduction to the project, see the [readme](../) in the parent directory.

-# Documents
+# Developer Guides
-The following documents have been written for developers.
+The following guides have been written for developers.

--   [Logical Specification](Specification/) of Dasher Version Six.
+-   [Specification](Specification/) of Dasher Version Six.
 Unfinished at time of writing but still useful for terminology.

--   [Loading Sequence](Loading.md) describes how the Dasher Version Six web code gets loaded in a browser, standalone app, or custom keyboard.
+-   [Loading Notes](Loading.md) describes how the Dasher Version Six web code gets loaded in a browser, standalone app, or custom keyboard.

 # Notes for developers of the browser code
 To run the browser proof-of-concept under development, you might need to start